Colorado Golf Destinations

 Pine Creek Golf Club is situated on the north side of Colorado Springs amongst lush natural grasslands and a meandering creek bed.
 The layout offers a unique mix of canyon-style holes and also American links-style holes that are both physically and mentally demanding.

-The 18-hole Shining Mountain Golf Club in Woodland Park, CO is a semi-private golf course that opened in 1995.
-Designed by John Harbottle III, Shining Mountain Golf Club measures 6801 yards from the longest tees and has a slope rating of 129 and a 71.
+The 18-hole Antler Creek Golf Course in Peyton, CO is a public golf course that opened in 2004.
+Designed by Rick Phelps, Antler Creek Golf Course measures 8058 yards from the longest tees and has a slope rating of 146 and a 77.